zowe/zowe-install-packaging/containers/conformance.md

 ### Multi-Stage Build

-Multi-stage build is recommended to keep images small and concise.
+A multi-stage build is recommended to keep images small and concise.
 Learn more from [Use multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/).

 ## Runtime

 This section is mainly for information.
 No actions are required for components except where it's specified explicitly.

-Below sections are mainly targeting Kubernetes or OpenShift environments.
+The below sections are mainly targeting Kubernetes or OpenShift environments.
 Starting Zowe containers in a Docker environment with `docker-compose` is in a planning stage and may change some of the requirements.

 ### General rules

 **Components MUST:**

 - NOT be started as root user in the container.
-- listen on only ONE port in the container except for API Mediation Layer Gateway.
+- listen to only ONE port in the container except for API Mediation Layer Gateway.
-- be cloud vendor neutral and must NOT rely on features provided by specific cloud vendor.
+- be cloud-vendor neutral and must NOT rely on features provided by a specific cloud vendor.
 - NOT rely on host information such as `hostIP`, `hostPort`, `hostPath`, `hostNetwork`, `hostPID` and `hostIPC`.
 - MUST accept either `instance.env` or `zowe.yaml` as a configuration file, the same as when running on z/OS.

 ### Files and Directories

-In the runtime, the Zowe content are organized in this structure:
+In the runtime, the Zowe content is organized in this structure:

 ```
 /home